 Credit © Siebbi / CC BY 3.0

 These recognisable features also included a black Royal Oak, which the fashion designer was known to have particularly appreciated.
-Phillips claims to have discovered, through joint research with Audemars Piguet, that number six on our list of the most expensive Audemars Piguet watches is in fact one of the Royal Oak models that Lagerfeld personally owned.
+Phillips claims to have discovered, through joint research with Audemars Piguet, that number eleven on our list of the most expensive Audemars Piguet watches is in fact one of the Royal Oak models that Lagerfeld personally owned.
 According to their research, the watch was a regular reference 5402ST until it was sold in Italy in 1973 and immediately afterwards subjected to a PVD surface treatment.
 As a result, the formerly steel watch took on a completely black appearance.

 Karl Lagerfeld’s Royal Oak Ref.
 5402ST